bensadeh/circumflex/README.md

 </p>

 #
-`circumflex` is a command line tool for browsing Hacker&nbsp;News submissions and comments.
+`circumflex` is Hacker&nbsp;News on the command line.
+It let's you browse submissions and comments in a way that feels native to the terminal.

 ## Features
 - Overview of top submissions